Phuc-Tuong-Chau/Taiwan-Toilet-Affairs/README.md

 The main index regarding public toilets in the cities in Taiwan is presented below.
 - Tourist Toilet Index: The average number in Taiwan is 17.6.
 All cities/counties in Taiwan has a positive number of toilets around.
 The lowest is Kinmen (1.5) and the highest is Taipei (54.6).
-- Tourist spots with zero toilet in walking distance: In 922 tourists spots we examine in Taiwan, there are 214 has no toilets in 400m radius.
+- Tourist spots with *zero* toilet in walking distance: In 922 tourists spots we examine in Taiwan, there are 214 has no toilets in 400m radius (23%).
 They exist in 21 counties except Hsinchu City (新竹市), with the highest number is in Nantou (30/58).
 - All Taiwan counties pass the standard recommended by Loo of the Year Award, which is at least one toilet facility should be provided in every settlement with a population of over 5000.

 | city_cn | city_en        | toilet_numbers | tourist_spots | zero_toilets | tourist_toilet_index | toilet_per_5000 | toilet_per_100k | toilet_per_km2 |